The best Memorial Day sales 2020: deals from Home Depot, Best Buy, and more

 View Deal

-You can score a $30 price cut on the 2019 Apple AirPods when you add them to your cart at Verizon.
+You can score a $20 price cut on the 2019 Apple AirPods at Best Buy.
 The truly wireless earbuds come with a charging case that provides a further 20 hours of battery life and up to three hours of talk time on a single charge.

 View Deal